softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 }
 ```

-One thing to note is while this is all quite straightforward, there is quite a lot of overhead from the framework.
+One thing to note is while this is all quite straightforward, there is quite a lot of overhead from the library.
 The "core logic" of how the split is done takes about 4 lines; the rest are decorations needed to "make things work".
 Hopefully some libraries will emerge (either stand-alone or part of the core distribution) which will make such tasks easier.

 How does the scalaz-stream version compare?